MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.it-it/Instructions/Labs/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 ---
 lab:
   title: 03d - Gestire le risorse di Azure usando l'interfaccia della riga di comando di Azure
-  module: Module 03 - Azure Administration
+  module: Administer Azure Resources
-ms.openlocfilehash: e673423e49d49629c72f1b28a234d82eb776190f
-ms.sourcegitcommit: c360d3abaa6e09814f051b2568340e80d0d0e953
-ms.translationtype: HT
-ms.contentlocale: it-IT
-ms.lasthandoff: 02/09/2022
-ms.locfileid: "138356578"
 ---

 # <a name="lab-03d---manage-azure-resources-by-using-azure-cli"></a>Lab 03d - Gestire le risorse di Azure usando l'interfaccia della riga di comando di Azure
 # <a name="student-lab-manual"></a>Manuale del lab per studenti

 ## <a name="lab-scenario"></a>Scenario del lab

-Dopo aver esplorato le funzionalità di amministrazione di base di Azure associate al provisioning delle risorse e averle organizzate in base ai gruppi di risorse usando portale di Azure, i modelli di Azure Resource Manager e Azure PowerShell, è necessario eseguire l'attività equivalente usando l'interfaccia della riga di comando di Azure.
-Per evitare di installare l'interfaccia della riga di comando di Azure, si sfrutta l'ambiente Bash disponibile in Azure Cloud Shell.
+Now that you explored the basic Azure administration capabilities associated with provisioning resources and organizing them based on resource groups by using the Azure portal, Azure Resource Manager templates, and Azure PowerShell, you need to carry out the equivalent task by using Azure CLI.
+To avoid installing Azure CLI, you will leverage Bash environment available in Azure Cloud Shell.

 ## <a name="objectives"></a>Obiettivi